ahmadmdabit/RepoAIfy/docs/RepoAIfy-Documentation.md

 *   **Dual Interface:** Choose between an intuitive WPF GUI for visual interaction or a powerful CLI for automation.
 *   **Interactive File Tree:** The WPF app displays your source directory in a tree view, allowing you to visually include or exclude specific files and folders with checkboxes.
+*   **Optional File Size Display:** Toggle the visibility of file sizes directly in the tree view to make more informed decisions about which files to include.
-*   **Real-Time Filtering:** Dynamically filter the file tree in the UI by included extensions or excluded directory patterns.
-The view updates automatically as you type.
+*   **Real-Time & Cancellable Filtering:** Dynamically filter the file tree by included extensions or excluded directory patterns.
+The view updates automatically, and you can cancel the refresh at any time if it's slow.
+*   **Unified & Contextual Cancellation:** A single "Cancel" button intelligently stops whichever long-running task is active, whether it's populating the file tree or generating the markdown output.
 *   **Configurable File Filtering:** Use glob patterns in `options.json` to define robust rules for including files by extension and excluding directories (e.g., `bin`, `obj`, `.git`).
-*   **Smart Chunking:** Automatically splits the output into multiple Markdown files based on a configurable maximum size, making outputs manageable for large repositories.
+*   **Smart Chunking:** Automatically splits the output into multiple Markdown files based on a configurable maximum chunk size, making outputs manageable for large repositories.
-*   **Dynamic Repository Overview:** Generates a structured, hierarchical overview of the processed files and directories and inserts it into the first output chunk for immediate context.
 *   **Live Log Output:** The WPF application provides a dedicated log panel that displays real-time processing status and errors.
-*   **Markdown Preview:** The WPF application now includes a built-in Markdown previewer that renders the generated files in real-time.
+*   **Markdown Preview:** The WPF application includes a built-in Markdown previewer that renders the generated files in real-time after processing is complete.
 *   **Cross-Platform Core:** The core logic is built with .NET 9, with the console app being fully cross-platform.
 The WPF application is for Windows.

 ## Project Structure